 Relocation in SEA: Best Countries to do Business

 Vietnam’s economic endurance has been demonstrated by a GDP increase of 6.61% in Q2 2021, despite the ongoing Covid-19 epidemic, thanks to an abundance of natural resources, a fast-rising middle class, a growing number of internet users, and several free trade agreements.
-Furthermore Vietnam is now expected to become silicon valley of South East Asia (source), with one of the highest rates of new tech startups, coupled with significant investments from a government who made it a priority to integrate IT and other tech-related curriculums into the educations system.
+Furthermore, Vietnam is now expected to become the silicon valley of South East Asia (source), with one of the highest rates of new tech startups, coupled with significant investments from a government that made it a priority to integrate IT and other tech-related curriculums into the educations system.

 To entice foreign investors, Vietnam has permitted 100% foreign ownership of FDIs.
 (3)

 Malaysia has a strong export-oriented industrial base and a high GDP per capita, making it one of the most sophisticated economies in Southeast Asia.
 The country, according to the World Bank, has one of the world’s most open economies, with a trade-to-GDP ratio of over 116.50%% in 2020.
 Openness to trade and investment has aided in the creation of jobs and income growth.
 (4)

 The Philippines’ economy has remained robust and resilient throughout the years, making it one of the region’s fastest-growing economies.
 Several businesses, including finance and insurance, public administration and defense, and agriculture, remained untouched by the COVID-19 pandemic in 2020 and continued to thrive until 2021 (5).

 Private spending accounts for 60% of Indonesia’s GDP.
 A rapidly growing middle class that aspires to a contemporary, worldwide quality of living is fueling this trend.
 With half of Indonesia’s 264 million people under the age of 30, consumer products, specialized education and training, and innovative knowledge-based services and technology are in high demand (6).